wp-plugins/postman-smtp/readme.txt

 *Featuring OAuth 2.0 for Gmail, Hotmail and now **Yahoo Mail** users!*

 = Features =
-* Send mail to any host with SMTP, just like the 'Big Five' WordPress SMTP plugins
+* Send mail to any host just like the 'Big Five' WordPress SMTP plugins
-* Send mail to Gmail, Hotmail or Yahoo Mail using XOAUTH2 SMTPS
+* Send mail to Gmail, Hotmail or Yahoo Mail using OAuth 2.0
-* Fire-and-forget: OAuth 2.0 mail delivery continues even if your password changes
+* Fire-and-forget: Mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls
 * Easy to use Setup Wizard takes the guesswork out of configuring email
 * Supports International alphabets, HTML Mail and MultiPart/MIME